Souffler de son souffle

 Thus the miniaturized, delicate and nervous work of Wols, a precursor to informal art, stands beside Breathing in/Breathing out (1976) by Marina Abramovic & Ulay, where the tenuous relationship between life and survival plays out in a unique way; the illustrations by botanist Francis Hallé form their own relationship to the frameless and wind-dried paintings of Vivian Suter; the large format canvases of one of the protagonists of colour field painting, Vivian Springford, broaden our perceptual field, while one of Hans Hartung’s late works betrays the vivid signs of a liberated pictorial handwriting; Wolman‘s cinematographic essay The Anticoncept (1951), close to the Lettrism movement, evokes the radical force of language in a post-68 context.
 And lastly Giuseppe Penone’s glass work calls for a circularity of the senses, a sensitive corporality, turning towards the plant world…

 This exhibition makes unexpected connections that breathe new life into each room, with a non-linear curatorial approach further developed in the exhibition catalogue.

-Exhibition curators: Bice Curiger, Julia Marchand and Margaux Bonopera
+Exhibition curators: Bice Curiger, Julia Marchand et Margaux Bonopera